Furnished apartment for rent 2 bedrooms, CLICHY

 If you come to France to work, your company may provide you with accommodation through a corporate lease.
-Corporate apartments are very advantageous since your company will be dealing with the landlord.
+Corporate apartments are advantageous since your company will deal with the landlord.

 To rent a furnished apartment in Paris, you need a guarantor.
 A guarantor is a person who agrees to settle the tenant's debts if the latter is unable to pay his rent.
 If you move into a flat with a corporate lease, there is no need for a personal guarantor since your company will vouch for you.

 When planning to emigrate to a foreign country, it is essential to be all square from an administration point of view.
 Ensure that your identity document is up to date and valid until the end of your stay in France.
-Be aware of entry conditions on the French territory and have all documents required ready.
+Be aware of entry conditions on the French territory and have all the required documents ready.
 It is best to keep everything in one folder and make copies (preferably in digital format to avoid waste).
-If you are coming to Paris to work, your company will probably take care of the details for you.
+If you are coming to Paris to work, your company will probably take care of the details.
 Before you leave, remember to notify your contacts of your change of address and have your mail forwarded to your new accommodation in Paris.